Rookout/docs/docs/sample-applications.md

 #### Bug Hunt

 We prepared for you a few manually introduced bugs in order to learn how to use Rookout.
-The first two will make sure you understand how to create and analyze our default rule - Dump Frame.
+The first two will make sure you understand how to create and analyze our default Breakpoint - Dump Frame.
-The third bug will introduce a new rule type - Log.
-You will be walked through the process of editing the rule in order to add custom elements to it.
+The third bug will introduce a new Breakpoint type - Log.
+You will be walked through the process of editing the Breakpoint in order to add custom elements to it.

-For more information about Rule Scripting refer to [our reference](rules-index.md)
+For more information about Breakpoint Scripting refer to [our reference](rules-index.md)

 #### Bug scenarios